-- [51] The Board finds that the assessed value of the subject is changed to \$1,250,000. - [52] Dated at the Central Alberta Regional Assessment Review Board, in the city of Red Deer, in the Province of Alberta this 20th day of July, 2022 and signed by the Presiding Officer on behalf of all the panel members who agree that the content of this document adequately reflects the hearing, deliberations and decision of the Board.
+- [43] After considering the evidence and argument as presented by both parties, the Board finds that the current assessment of the subject is both fair and equitable.
+The assessed value of the subject property is confirmed. - [44] Dated at the Central Alberta Regional Assessment Review Board, in the city of Red Deer, in the Province of Alberta this 20th day of July, 2022 and signed by the Presiding Officer on behalf of all the panel members who agree that the content of this document adequately reflects the hearing, deliberations and decision of the Board.